This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 Layers.
 If a print is failing every time at a certain point, or you’ve done something clever and just want to check that part of the print is OK, you can switch to Layers.
 An accurate way to do this is with the arrow keys, alternatively there’s a slider for quickly looking through all of the layers that build up your print.
 As you get more advanced with the application this feature is handy for pinpointing layers where you want to change settings in the G-code, such as increase fan speed, layer height or flow.

-When you click on any of the Tool options you’ll see the arrows appear around the model.
+When you click on any of the Tool options in Cura 3D you’ll see the arrows appear around the model.
 Just grab an arrow or hoop to make the change in the direction that you want.
 If you go wrong then you can just right click and select reset.

-Cura 3D Tutorial – Basics – Step 4: Simple (Recommended) Print settings
+Cura 3D Tutorial – Step 1.4: Simple (Recommended) Print settings

 - Printer.
 Make sure you have your printer selected